snt-arg/lidar_situational_graphs/README.md

 ### Parameters

-All the configurable parameters are listed in _launch/s_graphs.launch_ as ros params.
+All the configurable parameters are listed in config folder as ros params.

 ### Published TFs